Quick Answer

 3. Speed and Timing Tests

-Assessment: Track improvement in speed while maintaining accuracy
+Frequency: Weekly timing tests.
+Track improvement in speed while maintaining accuracy.

 4. Expert Comparison